Taritsyn/BundleTransformer/NuGet/BundleTransformer.Csso/readme.txt

    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.Msie, JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
+   For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes), JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
 After package is installed, need set a name of JavaScript engine (for example, `MsieJsEngine`) to the `name` attribute of `/configuration/bundleTransformer/csso/jsEngine` configuration element.

    To make `KryzhanovskyCssMinifier` is the default CSS-minifier, you need to make changes to the Web.config file.
 In the `defaultMinifier`